acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 1. Fork the repository.
 2. Familiarize yourself with [Catch] and in particular, the [Gherkin] syntax.
 3. Write a unit test for your proposed contribution.
-Unit tests go in the `test` directory and are named \{YourContribution\}Test.cpp, so that they can be automatically built.
+Unit tests go in the `tests` directory and are named \{YourContribution\}Test.cpp, so that they can be automatically built.
 All proposed features of your contribution should have a corresponding test in \{YourContribution\}Test.cpp.
 Consult the [Catch Test cases and sections] if you are unsure, or consult existing tests for examples.
 4. I highly recommend writing your tests first, before your contribution, as this helps to think about how the rest of the program will use your functions and/or classes.